Cashing Out a 401k to Invest in Real Estate

 Conclusion: Cashing Out a 401k to Invest in Real Estate

 General recommendations are to let pre-tax money continue to compound tax-deferred.
-Real estate investors not infrequently want more flexibility in their investing, however.
+However, real estate investors not infrequently want more flexibility in their investing.

 QDROs are new legal maneuvers that some real estate investors have tried to cash out current or old 401k plans penalty-free before 59 ½.
 Taxes are due if you cash out to your bank account, or a Spousal IRA can continue the pre-tax status of the money for investing in real estate.

 Want to cash out your current 401k to invest in real estate?
-Well, if you live in the right state and want to lawyer up, maybe you can with a QDRO.
+If you live in the right state and want to lawyer up, maybe you can with a QDRO.

 Otherwise, look for other opportunities to liberate your pre-tax 401k to invest after-tax in real estate.